 You can have your professional qualification acquired abroad recognised in Germany.
 In some cases, this is even mandatory in order to be able to work in your profession in Germany or to obtain a work visa.
 The Recognition Act, which came into force in 2012, has made it easier to have foreign professional qualifications recognised.
 Accordingly, everyone is entitled to a recognition procedure, regardless of nationality or place of residence.

 You can find current job offers in Germany on the "Make it in Germany" job listings or on other well-known job portals on the Internet.
 Employers have agreed to receive applications from foreign professionals for all job offers on the "Make it in Germany" job listings.
-You can find further tips on job hunting under "Looking for a Job".
+You can find further tips on job hunting in our "Looking for a Job" section.

 At this point in time, especially technically qualified professionals, such as engineers and IT specialists, have good chances of finding a job in Germany.
 But German companies are also looking for doctors, nurses, craftspeople and scientists.
 More information on sought-after occupations can be found in the article "Professions in demand".

 To apply for a job in Germany, you will usually need a German curriculum vitae (CV), a cover letter and references about your qualifications.
-You can find tips on how to apply in the "Jobs" section.
+You can find tips on how to apply in the "Applying for a job" section.

-In Germany, you will receive a written employment contract from your employer.
-The employment contract should contain information such as your name, the start date of the contract and the working conditions (salary, holidays, weekly working hours, etc.).
-You can find more details in the "Employment contract" section.
+In Germany, you will receive a written work contract from your employer.
+The work contract should contain information such as your name, the start date of the contract and the working conditions (salary, holidays, weekly working hours, etc.).
+You can find more details in the "Work contract" section.

 Setting up a business in Germany

-You can find detailed information in the section "Setting up a business in Germany" in the article "Visa for a business start-up".
+You can find detailed information in the section "Setting up a business in Germany" in the "Visa for a business start-up" article.

 Depending on which self-employed activity you pursue, you can work as a freelancer or register a trade.
 You can find information on this topic in the "Types of new businesses" article.

 There are numerous funding programmes and free advice centres for people who want to become self-employed in Germany.
-Find out more in the dossier "Starting a business in Germany" in the article "Financing and funding programmes".
+Find out more in the dossier "Setting up a business" dossier in the "Financing and funding programmes" article.